graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 ## GET

-For HTTP GET requests, the query parameters MUST be provided in the query component of the request URL in the `application/x-www-form-urlencoded` format as specified by
+For HTTP GET requests, the GraphQL request parameters MUST be provided in the query component of the request URL in the `application/x-www-form-urlencoded` format as specified by
 [WhatWG's URLSearchParams class](https://url.spec.whatwg.org/#interface-urlsearchparams).

-The `query` parameter MUST be the string representation the Source Text of the Document as specified in
+The `query` parameter MUST be the string representation of the Source Text of the Document as specified in
 [the Language section of the GraphQL specification](https://spec.graphql.org/draft/#sec-Language).